-Glanmore National Historic Site is the finest landmark in Belleville.
-It is maintained by the City of Belleville Corporation and managed by the Department of Parks, Entertainment and Community Services.
-Ontario's Ministry of Heritage, Sport, Tourism and Culture Industries provides funds to maintain this historic site.
-The museum is home to an 1883 mansion noted for its Second Empire architecture & grand period interiors.
+Here's The Rundown: Glanmore National Historic Site is a prominent landmark in Belleville, ON.
+The historic site is maintained by the City of Belleville and managed by the Department of Parks, Recreation, and Culture.
+Ontario's Ministry of Heritage, Sport, Tourism, and Culture Industries provides funds to maintain this historic site.
+The museum is home to an 1883 mansion noted for its Second Empire architecture and grand period interiors.
 The collection of artifacts reflects the history of the Belleville region.
-Its artifacts related to local history are included as part of the restored rooms of the historic house.
-Exhibits at Glanmore National Historic Site provide an important link between the community and its heritage.
-The Historic Site offers public programs and exhibitions.
-Temporary exhibits relating to local history or topics of community interest are offered annually.
+Historical items from the local area are displayed in the restored rooms of the old house.
+The exhibits at the landmark site connect the community with its heritage meaningfully.
+Glanmore National Historic Site offers public programs and exhibitions.
+Every year, temporary exhibits about local history or topics of interest engage the community.
+Admission is free for children under 5.

 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-Belleville Public Library and John M. Parrott Art Gallery trace their origins back to a Mechanics' Institute that operated from 1851 to 1859.
-This historic establishment, constructed in 2006, features three floors, housing the art gallery and multiple meeting spaces.
-The Library and Gallery fosters and promotes a culture of lifelong learning, progress, creativity, and accomplishment.
-Visitors to this location can access various resources, including public computers, programs, digital collections, online courses, and various services.
-The dedicated staff is committed to meeting Belleville citizens' educational, recreational, and informational needs, offering free and equitable access to physical and digital collections.
-Exceptional customer service remains a top priority for them.
-Notably, the building now serves as the new home for the Community Archives of Belleville and Hastings County.
-Moreover, obtaining a library card is a straightforward process and is free of charge to all residents or property owners in Hastings County, Ontario, Canada, upon presenting valid personal identification that reflects their current address.
+Here's The Rundown: Belleville Public Library and John M. Parrott Art Gallery is a prominent library in Belleville, ON.
+This landmark was built in 2006 and features three floors, including the art gallery and several meeting spaces.
+The library and gallery are gathering places for culture that encourage and promote lifelong learning, advancement, creation, and achievement.
+The facility offers public computers, programs, digital collections, and online courses.
+The staff strive to meet all Belleville citizens' educational, recreational, and informational needs through free and equal access to physical and digital collections.
+In addition, they make excellent customer service a top priority.
+The building is now where the Community Archives of Belleville and Hastings County are based.
+A library card is available to all who live or own property in Hastings County, Ontario, Canada, upon presentation of personal identification showing their current address.

 Specialty: